© DAVID CARR-SMITH 2009 : all images and text are copyrighted - please accredit text quotes - image repro must be negotiated via [email protected]

 (pic 06-09-2015)

-A transition from personally-motivated graffitist to 'professional artist' is either via a transit to 'street-artist', via legally commissioned public works, and/or a re-birth as a 'studio-artist' via works made in private, which often re-present their graffiti works shrunk to fit the traditional constraints of 'art-paintings': of a portable size, made to hang on walls, often in mounts or frames, often signed, and sold via an 'art fair' or an art-dealer.
+A transition from personally-motivated graffitist to 'professional artist' is often via legal public commissioned 'street-art', and/or a re-birth as a 'studio-artist' via works made in private.
+These often re-present their graffiti works shrunk to fit the traditional constraints of 'art-paintings': of a portable size, made to hang on walls, often in mounts or frames, often signed, and sold via an 'art fair' or an art-dealer.
+The resultant effect is often 'childish'.

 GRAFFITI-DERIVED KITSCH-ART: ART 'FAIR': 47 TANNER ST., LONDON., SE1 (INDUSTRIAL PREMISES)